shiba24/principles-of-computer-system-design/README.md

 - **Design for iteration**

+4. And another item.

 *You won't get it right the first time, so make it easy to change.*

-⋅⋅⋅Take small steps
+   Take small steps

-⋅⋅⋅Don't rush
+   Don't rush

-⋅⋅⋅Plan for feedback
+   Plan for feedback

-⋅⋅⋅Study failures
+   Study failures

 - **Keep digging**

 *Complex systems fail for complex reasons.*

-⋅⋅⋅Continue looking for other contributing or more basic causes.
+   Continue looking for other contributing or more basic causes.

-⋅⋅⋅Don't ignore unexplained behavior.
+   Don't ignore unexplained behavior.

 ### 1.5.3 Keep it simple